nov-lang/nov/README.md

 - Old errors:
   - `print i` throw a expected new line after statement which is not a very good error message
   - giving "}}" to Parser result in an infinite loop
+- No need for parenthesis everywhere (look at rust, go and caml)